Aligning Marketing to Sales (HALF DAY, ONE DAY)

 It's no surprise that Sports Sponsorships is big business!
 Just as teams and athletes compete to win so do sponsors who look to the world of sports to showcase, market and link their brands. $$$Billions are spent each year by big and small companies yearning to reach their core audiences.
 Most companies are bombarded with constant pitches and you’re probably spending precious resources in this space already in an attempt to tie your brands to leagues, teams, colleges, motorsports, action sports, athletes, etc. But ARE YOUR DOLLARS WORKING HARD FOR YOU?
 ARE YOU RISING ABOVE THE CLUTTER?
 DO YOU KNOW?

-Strategic Marketing (HALF DAY, ONE DAY, TWO DAY)
+Strategic Marketing (HALF DAY, ONE DAY)

 Customer-centric and competitively dominant marketing strategies are vital to business success.
 This workshop will give participants tools for developing an effective marketing strategy by examining how firms can profitably create and sustain customer value.
 The focus of this workshop is therefore on go-to-market programs as well as designing integrated, strategic marketing plans.
 Participants will learn insight into the process of value creation and methods for sustaining that value for their consumers.